 What is Evidence of Insurability?

 When you sign up for certain benefits, such as life insurance and long-term disability insurance, the insurer may require you to provide information about your health status - also called “evidence of insurability.”
-This may include the release of your medical records and a getting a physical exam.
+This may include the release of your medical records and/or a getting a physical exam.

 The Standard Insurance Company (our insurer) may ask you to complete the evidence of insurability process if: